libxengine/XEngine_StreamMedia/README.en.md

 [中文](README.md) ||  [English](README.en.md)
 # XEngine_StreamMedia
 This repository has a development and master branch.
 If you want to use it, please use the master branch
+As long as the repository is not in suspended state, we will maintain and develop it all the time, please use it with confidence

 ## Introduction
 c c++ 流媒体服务器